 Can’t find what you’re looking for here?
 We’ve got more answers on our FAQs page.

 When buying a property in Dresden, you always have to pay for additional fees, such as real estate tax, real estate agent fees, notary costs etc. In Germany, purchase fees may be up to 15% of the property’s purchase price.
-Similar to a downpayment, purchase fees should be covered by the buyer’s own equity instead of a bank mortgage.
+Similar to a downpayment, real estate purchase fees should be covered by the buyer’s own equity instead of a bank mortgage.
 In Dresden, the approximate additional purchase fees are as follow:

 Real estate tax: 3.5%